mighty-gerbils/gerbil/doc/guide.md

 at the top of a module.
 It effects the namespace of the module and placement of compiled code.

-By default library modules are looked up in the `$GERBIL_HOME/lib` directory.
+By default library modules are looked up in the `$GERBIL_HOME/lib` and `~/.gerbil/lib` directories.
 You can specify additional directories to be searched with the `GERBIL_LOADPATH` environment variable.
 You can also modify the load-path at runtime with `add-load-path`.

 #### Building Libraries